liao961120/cqls/README.md

 # cqls

-Interpret Corpus Query Language as a list of queries in JSON format.
+Parse Corpus Query Language into a list of queries in JSON format.

 ## Installation